christopher-caldwell/mui-form-generator/README.md

 You may pass rules to each form component that act as validation.
 You can read more about the validation rules on [react hook form](https://react-hook-form.com/api/useform/register) under the "Register Options".

+These rules are optional, and will be applied to the unit they are applied to.
+If none are given, it is assumed the input can be empty upon submission.

 There is also validation in the example, [here](./example/src/forms/kitchen-sink/index.tsx).

 ```ts